CruGlobal/red-egg/README.md

             @Produces ParameterSanitizer sanitizer = new NoOpParameterSanitizer();
         }
+All parameters are removed by default.

+Similarly, make an entity sanitizer.
+This is unnecessary if your application only uses `ServletRequest.getParameter()` (and friends), but if your application consumes anything else (such as json or xml), or if your application does its own `x-www-form-urlencoded` parsing, then you should consider creating one.

+It could look like this:

+        public static class CustomEntitySanitizer implements EntitySanitizer
+        {
+            @Override
+            public String sanitizeEntity(String entityRepresentation)
+            {
+                return entityRepresentation.replaceAll(
+                    "(\"secret\"\\s*:\\s*\")[^\"]+(\")",
+                    "$1<removed>$2"
+                );
+            }
+        }

+This example removes the string value from a json key/value pair whose key is 'secret'.
+Note: you will probably need to think carefully about how you implement this, and you should have several test cases.

+If you do not provide an entity sanitizer, entities will be completely removed.

 Make sure your exceptions are visible to Red Egg.
 There's 3 ways (which can be combined) to accomplish this: